 We will never ask students to provide any personal information directly to us.
-Teachers, parents and/or school officials provide us with the limited personal information we need to provide our services.
+This information is provided by teachers or authorized school officials.

 We will never send marketing messages to students and they will not receive any advertisements from eSpark while using our service.